ansys/pyansys-sound/doc/source/api/sound_composer.rst

 Sound composer
 --------------

-Sound Composer is a module allowing you to generate complex sounds through mixing several tracks.
+Sound Composer is a module allowing you to generate complex sounds by mixing several tracks.

-Each track contains a source, which can be a sound coming from a recording, or the parameters to generate a sound (from a CAE simulation for example).
-A control profile is used to generate this sound, an RPM profile for example, to follow a realistic situation.
+Each track contains a source, which can be an audio recording, or a set of spectral data (from a CAE simulation for example), possibly associated to specific control values.
+The track also contains control profile(s), an RPM profile for example, that are used to generate the sound, to replicate a realistic situation.

-Each track contains an optional transfer function (filter) can be applied to each track to simulate the transfer between a source and a receiver.
+Each track contains an optional transfer function (filter) to simulate the transfer between a source and a receiver.

-The Sound composer module allows you to create projects including several tracks, therefore it eases the process of mixing different source types: harmonics (1 or 2 control parameters), broadband noise (1 or 2 control parameters), audio, and spectrum.
+The Sound composer module allows you to create projects including several tracks.
+Therefore it eases the process of mixing different source types: harmonics (1 or 2 control parameters), broadband noise (1 or 2 control parameters), audio, and spectrum.